tessavdheiden/deep-rl-udacity/p3/README.md

 2. Place the file in the DRLND GitHub repository, in the `p3/` folder, and unzip (or decompress) the file.

-3. Follow the instructions in `Tennis.ipynb` to get started with training your an agent!
+3. Follow the instructions in `Tennis.ipynb` to get started with training an agent with the DDPG algorithm!
+Or use `Tennis_D4PG.ipynb` to do it with the D4PG algorithm.

 ### Benchmark